aranc/sp/README.md

-To use, download and unzip Paragram-Phrase XXL from http://ttic.uchicago.edu/~wieting/ to data directory (untracked)
+To use, download and unzip Paragram-Phrase XXL from http://ttic.uchicago.edu/~wieting/ to data directory (untracked. `mkdir data` after first clone)

 Example usage:
 ```